MicrosoftDocs/learn/learn-pr/azure/open-ai-dotnet-text-completions/includes/4-exercise-install-sdk-create-completion.md

-Now that we have an understanding of the different type of text completions, let's create a basic application that uses them.
+Now that we have an understanding of text and chat completions, let's create a basic application that uses them.

-You're working for an e-commerce company that sells pet products.
-Each product could have many reviews and you need to create an application that extracts insights from and localizes the reviews into different languages.
+You work for an organization that helps hikers explore the outdoors by recommending trails.
+You're considering adding a conversational AI to the recommendation functionality and would like to create a prototype.

-You decide you need to use classification and translation completions of the Azure OpenAI service to do so.
-Let's prototype things out using a .NET console application.
+You decide you need to use the Chat Completion API provided by the GPT-35-Turbo model.

 ## Create the Azure OpenAI resource

 The first step is to create the Azure OpenAI resource and deploy the model.
-Let's use the [GPT-3 Curie model](/azure/cognitive-services/openai/concepts/models#curie) in this exercise.
-As the documentation notes, Curie works great for text sentiment and language translation that is what our application needs.
+Let's use the [GPT-3 Turbo model](/azure/cognitive-services/openai/concepts/models#gpt-35) in this exercise.
+As the documentation notes, GPT-3.5 Turbo uses the Chat Completions API and is great for our use case.

 ### Prerequisites